 If a family need to come up to an outpatient clinic for review, try to be flexible to ensure that both parents can be there.
-Stressful events can strain already tricky family dynamics so consider this with parents who are separated or who have limited support.
-They may have jobs that are difficult to get time off from, other children to arrange childcare for, other caring commitments or difficulty with travel.
+Stressful events can strain already tricky family dynamics, so consider this with separated parents or with limited support.
+For example, they may have jobs that are difficult to get time off from, other children to arrange childcare, other caring commitments or difficulty with travel.
 Other family members such as grandparents, aunties or uncles may provide invaluable support.

 These conversations can take time and in busy clinical environments this can be tricky.
 Whilst it is important not to unnecessarily delay difficult conversations it is also essential that you allow enough time so that the child and family do not feel rushed.
 Choosing the right environment would involve a place that allows privacy, has enough chairs and ensuring that you are not carrying any bleeps or expecting important phone calls.
 When to involve the child in the discussion is difficult and very age dependent.
 It is often appropriate to have a relative or member of staff sit with the child initially and then have subsequent conversations with the child.
 These conversations are obviously very difficult but for older children it is important that they understand what is happening in an age appropriate manner.
 Charities particular to the condition being discussed often have excellent resources to explain complex diagnoses, or provide story books for children or their siblings.

 Open the conversation with introductions, including names and roles, bearing in mind that names are easily forgotten, so an easily visible name badge is helpful.
-Kindness and empathy are 2 key principles in developing rapport with the family.
+Kindness and empathy are two fundamental principles in developing rapport with the family.
 Asking the parents their names and using their names and the child’s name can also help build rapport with the family.

-Begin with open-ended questions, to assess the family’s understanding and perceptions of what might be going on.
+Begin with open-ended questions to assess the family’s understanding and perceptions of what might be happening.
 This can be very different to what you may expect and may help in your explanations of the situation.

 The next step in the SPIKE model is obtaining patients invitation i.e. getting an understanding of what they want to know.
 This is slightly controversial, as we must also ensure that families are informed about all aspects of care.
 However, for initial conversations it could be best not to overload with information.
 Giving a warning such as ‘we wish we didn’t have to tell you’ before breaking the news is advised.